syatheen/NIDIS/nidis/model/nclimdiv/spatial_resolution/README.txt

 -> QuickDRI/InfoArrays_ClimDivs_V3.py : 69: 'QuickDRI'
      Note that this QuickDRI/InfoArrays_ClimDivs_V3.py is the initial code structure, have to change this to final structure.

+-> ESIs/InfoArrays_ClimDivs_V2.py :  70: 'ESI_4wk',
+                                     71: 'ESI_12wk',
+     Note that this ESIs/InfoArrays_ClimDivs_V2.py is the initial code structure, have to change this to final structure.